Affirmative Action Laws: Everything You Need to Know

 The Affirmative Action Debate

-Affirmative action programs are responsible for a reported up to 33% increase in the amount of minority applications to higher education institutions.
+Affirmative action programs are responsible for a reported up to 33 percent increase in the amount of minority applications to higher education institutions.
 Universities and colleges quite literally alter the population of a surrounding community as well, and statistics show how affirmative action can make or break minority representation on a campus.
-After the State of California abolished affirmative action, minority student admissions at University of California Berkeley fell by 61%, and 36% at UCLA respectively.
-When Texas abolished affirmative action in 1996, universities in the state saw Hispanic enrollment drop by 22%, and African American enrollment drop by 46%.
+After the State of California abolished affirmative action, minority student admissions at University of California Berkeley fell by 61 percent, and 36 percent at UCLA respectively.
+When Texas abolished affirmative action in 1996, universities in the state saw Hispanic enrollment drop by 22 percent, and African-American enrollment drop by 46 percent.